 Then, embryologists attempt to fertilize the eggs with sperm.
 Sometimes, they will freeze a portion of the eggs before fertilization.
 Other times, they will fertilize first, and then freeze some of the embryos.

-With Mini IVF, patients avoid the injectable medications that cause so many eggs to develop.
+Patients avoid the injectable medications that cause so many eggs to develop.
 Of course, fewer eggs means that the importance of each egg retrieved increases significantly.

 The cost difference between standard IVF and Mini IVF is between $3,000 and $5,000, which makes Mini IVF much less expensive than standard IVF.
 The difference is in the cost of the medication.